kahlinbaughman/kahlinbaughman.github.io/_posts/2019-07-09-jekyll-guide.markdown

 You may be asking why I am making a guide for setting up a website using Jekyll.
 Normally, I wouldn't do such a thing, especially with something that is considered a simple and easy task.
 However, while setting it up was easy, installing and using a theme of my choice was a complete pain.
 Required a couple hours of googling, frustration, and patience.
 I decided for my first post, I would give a guide in hopes that if someone is like me, they can avoid the hours of frustration.

-# Who this if for
+# Who this is for

 This guide, while containing a decent amount of information, should be used as a companion to another guide.
 This is due to the fact that other guides will focus on operating systems other than Ubuntu, and will probably explain things better.
 Hopefully, this guide will just reiterate things already stated and help someone with the very specific parts I was having troubles with.